10 Surprising Signs of High Intelligence (Backed by Science)

 We tend to think of intelligent people as organized, bespectacled math whizzes.
 But modern psychology paints a messier, more complex picture.
 High intelligence (general cognitive ability or g) rewires the brain in fundamental ways that affect sleep, anxiety, and even humor.

-Here are 10 signs that your brain might be running at a higher clock speed than average.
+Here are 10 signs that your brain might be running at a higher clock speed than average, backed by scientific studies.

 It’s the “tortured genius” stereotype, but it’s real.
 A study in Intelligence found a high correlation between Verbal Intelligence and anxiety.

 - The Mechanism: A brain that is good at imagining future scenarios (planning) is also good at imagining future disasters (worrying).
-High IQ often comes with a hyper-active “What If” engine.
+High IQ often comes with a hyper-active “What If” engine that cannot easily be turned off.

 6. You Have a Dark Sense of Humor